Ultimate Traefik v3 Docker Compose Guide [2024]: LE, SSL, Reverse Proxy

 Table of Contents

-Differences From Previous Traefik Docker Guide
+Differences from Previous Traefik Docker Guides

 But here are some key changes:

-• Added a Docker Socket Proxy.
+• Added a Docker Socket Proxy from the start for added security.

 There are many more minor changes.